-We also offer elective clinical rotations which permit the student registered nurse anesthetist to increase her/his depth and breadth of anesthetic areas in which they have a special interest including shock-trauma, rural CRNA based practices, OB, and open heart.
+We also offer elective clinical rotations which permit the student registered nurse anesthetist to increase her/his depth and open heart.

 We do not compete with anesthesiology residents at our primary sites.
 ODU provides the student with the academic scientific basis and clinical skills required to provide quality anesthesia care.

 Clinical instruction is provided by both CRNA’s and anesthesiologists.
 Our graduates far surpass the number of cases required by the COA.”

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at Old Dominion University compare to most CRNA school’s requirements.

 Required Bachelor Degree

 Baccalaureate degree in a related science, Nursing preferred.